for lifetime achievement in Canadian spoken word poetry.

 With this prize, the League is excited to be focusing on spoken word poetry—including dub poetry, sound poetry, and slam poetry, among many other subgenres—and it’s rich and powerful history that has grown to take the international stage by storm.
-This prize will not be awarded for the best submitted poem, but to the poet whose micro-portfolio has the greatest impact on the panel of jurors.

 2018 – Dwayne Morgan (Toronto, ON)